 For more information on the custom properties that are synced through integrations, please refer to the integration documentation on our Help Center.

-It's important to consider how to name, manage, and delete custom properties.
-To ensure formatting consistency across all profiles, think through the name of a custom property before creating the property itself.
+To ensure consistent formatting across profiles, think through the name of a custom property before creating it.
 Changes to property names and their values, even something as simple as editing the spelling or capitalization, will generate an entirely new property in Klaviyo.
 Properties and their values must be exactly the same across your account.

 For example, changing "gender" with a lowercase g to "Gender" capitalized would result in both inputs becoming their own properties, despite the fact that they are meant to be the same.
-Moreover, keep the spelling and formatting consistent for all properties and their values as you add properties to profiles over time.
+Keep spelling and formatting consistent for all properties and their values as you add them to profiles over time.
 "Gender: Male" and "gender: male" would have two different properties and two different values if they were both to be put into your account.

 Consider the naming conventions you use beforehand so you don’t end up with extra clutter that you will have to go back and delete.
 Remember, consistency is key.

 You can adjust the name of custom properties if you would like to do so for a small number of profiles.
 However, custom property names cannot be adjusted in bulk without removing the original property.
 If you want to rename a property in bulk, first create a segment of profiles with this property and export these customers with their property and value.
 Next, reach out to our support team and request that we purge the original property from your account and customer profiles.
 You will then re-upload the profile property and value with the desired name to a list to adjust the property name.

 In general, the goals of property management are to remain organized, cut out superfluous properties that you don’t need, and pay attention to our rules around naming and editing.
 When naming and editing properties, make sure that the name and value matches across your account as this is case sensitive.